Windea La Cour

 René Cornelis Wigmans, Head of Maritime and Aviation Solutions, Siemens Wind Power Service.

-2017: After 12 months of service, BS Offshore gives the following feedback:
+2017: Received the Offshore Renewables Award.
+After 12 months of service, BS Offshore gives the following feedback:

 "The X-STERN is a big advantage for the daily operation.
-Since it enables the vessel to run fast and efficient backwards, the vessel can choose the fastest way to the next turbine either it is going with the bow or the stern.
+Since it enables the vessel to run fast and efficient backwards, the vessel can choose the fastest way to the next turbine either it is going with the bow or the stern first.

 During the last 12 months the first X-STERN has met all expectations and it is amazing to see a vessel going backwards in bad weather without slamming and having spray on deck."